isfett/php-analyzer/docs/MostUsedConditions.md

 ```
 You want to know that the condition from $this->getUser() is used twice, but normally it would be counted as one plus one.
 This processor will remove `$user = ` from the second condition and will count 2 for `$this->getUser()`.

+`php bin/php-analyzer most-used-conditions --without-affected-by-processors --visitors=If --processors=RemoveAssignment --include-files=removeassignmentprocessor.php`

 <img src="./images/MostUsedConditions/removeassignmentprocessor.png" height="200">

 #### RemoveDuplicateBooleanNot
 This processor removes duplicate negations.
 So if you have an complex condition, and split it off, it could be possible in the printed condition is something like `!!$user`.
-You can achieve this with [this](examples/MostUsedConditions/removeduplicatebooleannotprocessor.php) source-code and the [SplitLogicalOperator-Processor](#splitlogicaloperator) and [NegateBooleanNot-Processor](#negatebooleannot) together
+You can achieve this with [this](examples/MostUsedConditions/removeduplicatebooleannotprocessor.php) source-code and the processors [SplitLogicalOperator](#splitlogicaloperator) and [NegateBooleanNot](#negatebooleannot) together:
 ```php
 <?php
 $user = null;